I no longer offer Bridal Hair services but here are a few tips if you are looking to hire a bridal hairstylist in the near future.

 - Style guests, bridesmaids and mothers hair as required.

 - Make sure everyone has immaculately dressed hair so that they look superb on the wedding photographs.

 - Rest assured you will look good throughout the whole of your day.

 A nice to have or two might be skills in the following areas:

-- Fixing and lacing up gowns to relieve the inevitable stress on bridesmaids and mothers; pinning buttonholes, tying cravats and mending by hand, safety pins and stain and mark removal!
+- Fixing and lacing up gowns to ease the inevitable stress on bridesmaids and mothers; arranging buttonholes, securing cravats and fixing by invisible thread, safety pins and stain removal!

 - Arranging the Bridal Veil.

 - Any ornamentations.